FAQs –

 Does radiotherapy make my pet feel sick?

-Radiotherapy is a localised treatment given to the area of cancer and therefore does not make pets sick.
+Radiotherapy is a localised treatment given to the area of cancer and therefore does not typically make pets sick.
 There are however, local radiotherapy related side effects which will be explained to you by your oncologist.
 Dogs or cats can occasionally feel nauseous after a general anaesthetic and we can prescribe medication if this is a problem.
-Very occasionally, radiotherapy can make a pet feel sick if their stomach/intenstine is in the treated area, but this is rare and would be discussed by your oncologist.
+Very occasionally, radiotherapy can make a pet feel sick if their stomach/intestinal tract is in the treated area, but this would be discussed by your pet’s oncologist or one of the technicians.

 Are there any other risks associated with radiotherapy for my pet?